KyteProject/PomoGo/README.md

 [comment]: <> (![logo]&#40;./.github/logo.png&#41;)

-# PomoGoHard
+# PomoGo

 > Pomodoro timer app with tracking and statistics.

 ## Overview

-PomoGoHard is a cross platform Pomodoro timer written in Go and Svelte.
+PomoGo is a cross platform Pomodoro timer written in Go and Svelte.
 The idea is to build something simple and lightweight.
 Possibly containing data tracking, statistics and integration (e.g Beeminder)

 ## Features